The Hopf algebra of odd symmetric functions: The even and odd RSK correspondences

 \subsection{Proof of the odd RSK correspondence}

-Having reviewed the classical RSK bijection, the proof of the odd RSK Correspondence is simply a matter of keeping track of the signs associated to the combinatorial objects in question. \begin{proof}[Proof of Theorem \ref{thm-RSK-I}] In passing from a matrix $A$ to the corresponding two-row array $\binom{\underline{u}}{\underline{v}}=\binom{u_1,u_2,\ldots}{v_1,v_2,\ldots}$, we have
+Having reviewed the classical RSK bijection, the proof of the odd RSK Correspondence (originally proved in \cite{Reifegerste}, \cite{Sjostrand}) is simply a matter of keeping track of the signs associated to the combinatorial objects in question. \begin{proof}[Proof of Theorem \ref{thm-RSK-I}] In passing from a matrix $A$ to the corresponding two-row array $\binom{\underline{u}}{\underline{v}}=\binom{u_1,u_2,\ldots}{v_1,v_2,\ldots}$, we have

 As we construct the semistandard Young tableaux $(P,Q)$ corresponding to $A$ from the words $\underline{u}$ and $\underline{v}$, we will keep track of the signs of their row words at each step.

 Each pair $(u_j,v_j)$ describes an entry of the matrix $A$ (we consider an entry equal to 2 as two entries equal to 1, and so forth).
 Let $A_1,A_2,\ldots$ be the sequence of matrices obtained by truncating $\underline{u}$ and $\underline{v}$.
 That is, under the first step of the RSK correspondence,